 Strengths and Weaknesses

-Steel bike frames are known for being strong and reliable.
+Steel bike frames are strong and reliable.
 Made from iron, they are not as expensive as titanium or carbon frames and are just as strong as the former.

-However, steel frames aren’t as light as carbon frames, so they won’t be the best for uphill climbing adventures.
+However, when it comes to bike frame materials, steel frames aren’t as light as carbon frames.
+So, they won’t be the best for uphill climbing adventures.
 On the plus side, steel frames can be crashed, dented, and scratched as easily as any other bike.
 They will still remain strong and sturdy.

 You can repair steel frames much more easily than carbon or aluminum, although you won’t achieve the same ride-feel or stiffness as other frame materials.